xia2/xia2/doc/sphinx/multiplex/basic_usage.rst

 :math:`{\Delta}CC1/2`:
 Another useful tool is the :math:`{\Delta}CC1/2` analysis.
 This shows whether individual datasets contribute positively, or negatively to the overall quality of the merged dataset.
 Note that any outliers are not removed unless ``filtering.method=deltacchalf`` is used.
-In this case, the :math:`{\Delta}CC1/2` for each dataset is quite minimal, although one dataset has a stronger affect than the others and could be removed if desired.
+In this case, the :math:`{\Delta}CC1/2` for each dataset is quite minimal, although one dataset has a stronger effect than the others and could be removed if desired.
 The *intensity clustering* can also be compared to help determine if outliers here are significant.

 .. image:: ../figures/multiplex_dcc.png